Student Absence Declaration

 Information for faculty

-Starting in January 2018, the Student Declaration of Absence (SDA) Form will be introduced in select courses and will replace sick notes for absences of three days or fewer that result in missed or late academic requirements.
+In January 2018, the Student Declaration of Absence (SDA) Form was introduced in select courses to replace sick notes for absences of three days or fewer that result in missed or late academic requirements.

 The Student Declaration of Absence Form functions the same as a sick note did.
 As an instructor, you make the decision on whether you will arrange alternate coursework, tests, etc.